Treating chronic inflammatory disease through IL-18 inhibition.

 IL-18 Fusion Protein

 IL-18 binding protein (IL-18BP) is a naturally occurring inhibitor of IL-18.
-EVO301 is a serum albumin Fab-associated (SAFA) IL-18BP fusion protein designed to neutralize upregulated IL-18 activity, which is seen in various inflammatory and autoimmune diseases.
+EVO301 is an anti-serum albumin Fab-associated (SAFA) IL-18BP fusion protein designed to neutralize aberrantly upregulated IL-18 activity, which is seen in various inflammatory and autoimmune diseases.

-Targeting IL-18 with a smaller, serum albumin-binding IL-18BP fusion protein has the potential to be a best-in-class treatment for many inflammatory diseases by inhibiting IL-18’s pro-inflammatory activity.
+Targeting IL-18 with a smaller, anti-serum albumin-binding IL-18BP fusion protein has the potential to treat many inflammatory diseases by inhibiting IL-18’s pro-inflammatory activity.
 Using native human IL-18BP reduces immunogenic potential compared to traditional monoclonal antibodies.
-Additionally, the serum albumin-binding fusion protein may allow more effective distribution to inflamed tissues than normal, larger sized monoclonal antibodies.
+Additionally, the anti-serum albumin-binding fusion protein may allow more effective distribution to inflamed tissues than normal, larger sized monoclonal antibodies.

 Elevated IL-18 cytokine expression is associated with the pathogenesis of multiple inflammatory diseases.

-• Atopic Dermatitis: Atopic Dermatitis is a chronic inflammatory skin disorder that affects approximately 40 million adults and 18 million children in the United States, Europe, Japan, and the United Kingdom, 40 percent of which have moderate-to-severe disease.
+- Atopic Dermatitis: Atopic Dermatitis is a chronic inflammatory skin disorder that affects approximately 15-20% of children and 1-3% of adults, approximately 40% of which have a moderate-to-severe form of the disease.
 Atopic dermatitis, which expresses elevated levels of IL-18, is characterized by abnormalities in immune regulation and skin barrier function.
 The disease typically manifests with itchy eczematous skin lesions.
 The disease has a significant impact on the patients’ quality of life including sleep, self-esteem, interpersonal relationships, and participation in school or work.